heartshare/silkky.cloud/README.md

 To ensure security and accessibility we are keeping silkky.cloud up to date, if there's a security vulnerability or any packages are out of date please don't hesitate to open an issue or pull request.

 Please join our discord to discuss features you want implemented into silkky.cloud.
-We welcome all contributions.
+We welcome all contributions..

 <a href="https://discord.com/invite/BvqJQ3hNrQ">
   <img src="public/assets/img/discord.svg" width="100px" alt="Join our Discord" />